KenzaCH01/Voting-sentiment-analysis/README.md

 base
 ```

-### Train the Voting model with the Data and feature sentiment prediction
+### Train the Voting model with the comments and the binary scores
 ```python
 model = Voting()
 model.fit(base['commentaire'], base['note_binary'])